 Marie-Joëlle Zahar is Professor of Political Science, Director of the Research Network on Peace Operations and Fellow at the Centre for International Research and Studies at the Université de Montréal.
 From March 2013 until August 2015, she served as Senior Expert on Power Sharing on the Standby Team of Mediation Experts at the UN Department of Political Affairs where she remains on the UN mediation roster.
 In 2017, she was a senior expert in the Office of the Special Envoy of the United Nations for Syria.
-A graduate of McGill University, her research focuses on war to peace transitions with an interest in the conditions that sustain durable peace.
-She has particularly studied militia politics, transition violence and post-conflict power sharing.
+A graduate of McGill University, her research interests span the politics of conflict-resolution and peacebuilding.

-A non-resident Senior Fellow with the International Peace Institute (New York) and a member of the Folke Bernadotte Academy’s research working groups (Sweden), Professor Zahar has held a number of visiting appointments, including at the Université Lyon II (France), the Institut d’études politiques de Lyon (France), and the Centre d’études pour le monde arabe moderne, Université Saint-Joseph (Lebanon).
+A non-resident Senior Fellow with the International Peace Institute (New York) and a member of the Folke Bernadotte Academy’s research working groups (Sweden), Professor Zahar has held a number of visiting appointments, including at the Tampere Peace Research Institute (Finland), the Université Lyon II (France), the Institut d’études politiques de Lyon (France), and the Centre d’études pour le monde arabe moderne, Université Saint-Joseph (Lebanon).
 She was a research fellow at Stanford’s Center for International Security and cooperation and a SSHRC post-doctoral fellow at the Munk Centre for International Studies (University of Toronto).

 Professor Zahar is author, co-author or editor of more than seventy academic books, articles, and chapters including Beyond the Arab Spring: Authoritarianism and Democratization in the Arab World (Lynne Rienner 2012-, co-authored with Rex Brynen, Pete W. Moore and Bassel F. Salloukh) and Intra-State Conflict, Government and Security: Dilemmas of Deterrence and Assurance (Routledge 2008, co-edited with Stephen Saideman).
 Her work has appeared in Global Governance, the Journal of Peacebuilding and Development, Critique internationale, and International Peacekeeping as well as in multiple edited volumes on conflict resolution and peace implementation.
 Her research has been funded by the Carnegie Foundation, the MacArthur Foundation, the United States Institute for Peace, the International Development Research Centre, the Social Sciences and Humanities Research Council of Canada and the Fonds québécois de la recherche sur la société et la culture.